Fresno City to help 116 local businesses struggling due to COVID-19

 FRESNO, California.
-(KGPE) — The city of Fresno announced on Friday local small businesses will be awarded funding to help with struggles due to COVID-19.
+(KSEE) — The city of Fresno announced on Friday local small businesses will be awarded funding to help with struggles due to COVID-19.

 116 businesses across the city will be given a portion of $750,000 next week.
 Less than 5 percent of the 2,600 applicants were chosen due to limited funds.